ava-labs/avalanche-docs/docs/subnets/create-a-local-subnet.md

 You can use this newly created subnet just like you use C-Chain and EVM tools.
 Only differences are `chainID` and RPC URL.
 For example you can follow this article to [Deploy a Smart Contract on Your Subnet EVM Using Remix and Metamask](./deploy-a-smart-contract-on-your-evm.md).
 Or you can deploy your contracts with [hardhat quick start guide](../dapps/smart-contracts/using-hardhat-with-the-avalanche-c-chain.md) by changing `url` and `chainId` in the `hardhat.config.ts`.

-For example, here is the Fuji Network config from the [Avalanche smart contract quickstart repo:](https://github.com/ava-labs/avalanche-smart-contract-quickstart)
+For example, here is the Fuji Network setting from the [Avalanche smart contract quickstart repo:](https://github.com/ava-labs/avalanche-smart-contract-quickstart)

 ```ts
 fuji: {